cedrickchee/vibe-jet/README.md

 Both are strong.
 Gemini is faster, offers more context, and takes a "modern" approach to problem-solving, but o1-pro still wins on solution depth.
 When choosing which model I prefer working with, I'd go with Gemini.
 It's not just the speed; it's also the way Gemini interacts with users.
 It has the same approachable tone that people appreciate in Claude Sonnet.
 I'll likely use both, Gemini for speed, o1-pro for tough problems.
 Excited to have a real challenger!

 ### Gemini 2.5 Pro vs Claude 3.5/3.7 Sonnet

+The results I've observed are comparable to those from Claude 3.7 Sonnet, my previous preferred model.
+Gemini 2.5 Pro's enhanced reasoning mode and long context window appear to provide advantages.

 | Feature | Gemini 2.5 Pro | Claude 3.5 Sonnet | Claude 3.7 Sonnet |
 |---------|---------------|-------------------|-------------------|